erg-lang/erg/doc/EN/API/funcs.md

 However, since classes cannot be compared, use `object in Class` instead of `classof(object) == Class` if you want to judge instances.
 The structure type determined at compile time is obtained with `Typeof`.

-## Iterator, Array generation system
+## Iterator, List generation system

 ### repeat|T|(x: T) -> RepeatIterator T